iPsychonaut/EGAP/README.md

 - **l50_thresholds** = {"AMAZING": #, "GREAT": #, "OK": #, "POOR": #}

 ### Compleasm BUSCO Plots
 When assessing BUSCO outputs we desire to see >98.5% Completion (Sum of Single and Duplicated genes) in an AMAZING GREAT Assembly; >95% Completion in a Good Assembly; >90% Completion in an OK Assembly; and <90% Completion in a POOR Assembly.
 Along with High Completion, it is desired to see very few contigs that the genes align to; these sequences can be indiciative of chromsome-candidates.
+Any sequences that only matched Duplicated genes were excluded from the plot (but noted in the x-axis label).

 #### Illumina-Only (with Reference Sequence) Assembly BUSCO Plots:
 <table align="center">